 Police are questioning several men in connection with the incident, but have made no arrests.

-Shobha Ojha of India's ruling Congress Party said India's international reputation is being soiled by the reported rapes.
+Shobha Ojha of India's ruling Congress Party said India's international reputation was being soiled by the reported rapes.

 Instances of rape have been in the spotlight in India since December 2012, when a 23-year-old woman died after being gang-raped on a moving bus.